dmi3kno/deals/README.md

 <!-- badges: end -->

-The goal of deals is to faclitiate operations with and presentation of decisions under uncertainty.
+The purpose of `deals` is to faclitiate operations with and presentation of decisions under uncertainty.

 ## Installation